martinvonk/SPEI/paper/paper.md

 )
 ```

-![a) Surplus in a certain month with the fit of the fisk (log-logistic) cumulative probability density function and b) the transformation of to the standardized normal distribution \label{fig:surplus_fit}](figures/surplus_fit_cdf.png)

-Figure \autoref{fig:surplus_fit}a shows the cumulative histogram of precipitation surplus data for March (orange step plot), individual data points (red circles, corresponding to the same points in Figure \autoref{meteo_surplus}b), and the fitted Fisk distribution (blue line).
+Figure \autoref{fig:surplus_fit}a shows the cumulative histogram of precipitation surplus data for March (orange step plot), individual data points (red circles, corresponding to the same points in Figure \autoref{fig:meteo_surplus}b), and the fitted Fisk distribution (blue line).
 The Fisk distribution provides a good fit for the data of March, capturing the skewed nature of the observed data.
 The dashed lines illustrate the cumulative probability of a specific precipitation value of 26 mm, corresponding to approximately the 64th percentile.

+![a) Surplus in a certain month with the fit of the fisk (log-logistic) cumulative probability density function and b) the transformation of to the standardized normal distribution \label{fig:surplus_fit}](figures/surplus_fit_cdf.png)

-Figure \autoref{fig:surplusfit}b demonstrates the standardization process.
+Figure \autoref{fig:surplus_fit}b demonstrates the standardization process.
 The fitted cumulative probabilities from the Fisk distribution are transformed to a standard normal distribution (purple line), resulting in standardized values or Z-scores, shown by the blue circles.
 The same cumulative probability (~64%) corresponds to a Z-score slightly around 0.37.
 This transformation enables the expression of precipitation anomalies on a normalized scale suitable for comparison across regions and timescales.
 Doing this for all months and data points results in the standardized index, SPEI-1, as shown in Figure \autoref{fig:spei1}.

 ![Resulting SPEI-1 from the monthly precipitation surplus \label{fig:spei1}](figures/spei1.png)